Troy and Shawn share thoughts about kids starting a podcast about book club, going to Europe, and more. Dave has some tips about teaching science.

-I was recently reading the March/April 2021 issue of “The Science Teacher” a publication of the National Science Teaching Association.
-In this issue, I read the section “Commentary” written by Andrew Zucker.
-Andrew wrote an article entitled “Teaching Scientific Literacy.”
+I was recently reading the January/February 2022 issue of “The Science Teacher” a publication of the National Science Teaching Association.
+In this issue, I read the section, “Focus on Physics,” written by Paul G. Hewitt.
+He wrote an article entitled, “A Personal Journey to Classroom Success.”

 Reports from the Front Lines

 - Podcast from kids

 - PD for next year

 20 Enduring Proverbs Written By Ben Franklin!

 My #DailyGoodness for today: Student who was failing (how can you fail Mrs. Kirr’s class?!?!) put in effort today and got all answers right.
 I asked, “Hmm… why do you think that is?”
 Answer: “I actually read the article.”
 Small successes are still successes.

 Apple Elements of Learning – Personalized Learning https://bloglovin.com/blogs/tales-an-icoach-10950069/apple-elements-learning-personalized-learning-8404359267 on @bloglovin

 Want Americans to understand their government?
 Teach them history.
 Want them to know the rights & duties of citizenship?
 Teach them history.
 Want them to understand present problems?
 Teach them history.
 Want numbed disoriented Americans?
 Close history dept’s